Article at a Glance:

-Lion’s Mane (Hericium erinaceus) is a functional mushroom with a long history of traditional Chinese medicine use due to its powerful anti-inflammatory, antioxidant, and immuno-modulatory properties.
+Lion’s Mane (Hericium erinaceus) is a functional mushroom with a long history of traditional Chinese medicine use due to its powerful anti-inflammatory, antioxidant, and health-supporting properties.

 The humble mushroom is also held in high regard for its nootropic benefits.
 Research indicates it can stimulate an important brain peptide called Nerve Growth Factor (NGF), which plays a role in the growth, development, and maintenance of brain cells (neurons).